WeiJiMaLab/optimal_inference_of_sameness/README.md

 Van Den Berg, R., Vogel, M., Josić, K., & Ma, W. J. (2012).
 Optimal inference of sameness.
 Proceedings of the National Academy of Sciences, 109(8), 3178-3183.

-The repository only contain MATLAB code for experiment and data simulation (to-update).
-Please refer to this paper when using the code in this repository.
+The repository ONLY contain MATLAB code for experiment and data simulation.
+Please refer to this paper when using the code or data in this repository.
+If you want model fitting code, please contact Ronald van den Berg through email.

-## Data (to-update)
+## Data

-The data can be downloaded from the Open Science Framework project page (link-to-update).
+The data can be downloaded from the Open Science Framework project page, [Exp1](https://osf.io/t4c5m), [Exp2](https://osf.io/mznwy).

-The Exp 1 data is one file per set size per subject, while the Exp 2 data is one file per dubject, all in .mat files.
+The Exp 1 data is one file per set size per subject, while the Exp 2 data is one file per subject, all in .mat files.

-Data are saved in a variable named 'data' that contains trial-by-trial informaion as
+Data are saved in a matrix named 'data', where each row is a trial and the columns are as follows:

-data(trial_number,:) = [setMu setSigma realSetSigma RESPIDX CORRECT RT REALSTIMTIME setEpsilons setOrts setPosThetas];

-where each column is

-- setMu = mean of the distribution over stimulus orientations for this trial
+- Column 1: mean of the distribution over stimulus orientations for this trial
-- setSigma = sample standard deviation of the distribution over stimulus orientations (0 in "same" trials, varies in "different" trials)
+- Column 2: sample standard deviation of the distribution over stimulus orientations (0 in "same" trials, varies in "different" trials)
-- realSetSigma = population standard deviation of the distribution over stimulus orientations (0 in "same" trials, 10 in "different" trials if i remember correctly)
+- Column 3: population standard deviation of the distribution over stimulus orientations (0 in "same" trials, 10 in "different" trials)
-- respIDX = response (should be 2 possible values, where one of them is "same" the other "different")
-- CORRECT = probably 0 when response was incorrect and 1 otherwise
+- Column 4: response (0="same", 1="different")
+- Column 5: response correctness (0=incorrect, 1=correct)
-- RT = response time
+- Column 6: response time
-- REALSTIMTIME = stimulus presentation time (just for check)
+- Column 7: stimulus time (as measured)
-- setEpsilons = 8 columns with reliability values for the stimuli (only first N are used, where N is the set size on this trial)
+- Columns 8-15: reliability values for the stimuli (only first N are used, where N is the set size on this trial)
-- setOrts = 8 columns with stimulus orientations (only first N are used, where N is the set size on this trial)
+- Columns 16-23: stimulus orientations (only first N are used, where N is the set size on this trial)
-- setPosThetas = 8 columns with stimulus locations (measured as the angle of the polar coordinate representation of this position; only first N are used, where N is the set size on this trial)
+- Columns 24-31: stimulus locations (measured as the angle of the polar coordinate representation; only first N are used, where N is the set size on this trial)